TeamMH/minehutxyz/Server Types/KitPVP.md

 Essentials - Has TONS of features like expanding on vanilla commands, and adding more.
 But the super important part is its kit capabilities.

-Skript - Basically a requirement to make a unique server on a 12 plugin budget.
+Skript - Basically a requirement to make a unique server on a 12 plugin budget, which is important to do if you want to get more players.
 Just a great tool overall to just do so much with.

 Permission plugin - You want either "Permissions EX" or "Luckperms" to manage what privileges you want to give players.